plaidchuck/WGU/D315 - Network And Security Foundations/Section2.md

 ### Physical Security

 Any type of security measures that prevent a threat to get hands-on with equipment that processes or holds sensitive data.

+### Misconfigured Firewall Rules

+Firewalls filter incoming/outcoming traffic based on set of rules.
+Misconfigured or incorrect order rules can cause vulnerabilities.

+### Advanced Persistent Threats

+Some type of threat, software/malware that remains dormant and undetected in a network, that can become active and cause damage.

 ## Penetration Testing Teams / Attacker Types